 ACT’s facility in Lancaster, Pennsylvania has been growing in size and capability ever since the company’s inception in 2003.
-It currently measures more than 50,000 square feet, consisting of manufacturing, laboratory and office spaces.
+It currently occupies more than 83,000 square feet (7,710 square meters ) within Burle Business Park, consisting of manufacturing, laboratory, and office spaces.
 Further expansion is planned to accommodate the growth in our various business areas.

-ACT’s manufacturing operation is configured for quick prototyping and production of diverse and custom designed thermal products including heat pipes, heat exchangers and cold plates.
+ACT’s manufacturing operation is configured for quick prototyping and production of diverse and custom-designed thermal products including heat pipes, heat exchangers and cold plates.
+Check out ACT’s quality system certifications and our customer service commitment on the ACT Quality and Customer Testimonials pages.
 Our heat pipe production facility is among the most versatile in the industry, currently having the capacity to simultaneously produce the following heat pipe products at the specified annual quantities:

 - Copper/water heat pipes: Up to 500,000 units, of custom designs.